How to Bend and Form PVC

 Making the Pipe Larger

-My first experience with how much PVC can be moved was from my swimming pool man.
-He has been a friend for many years and one day was looking over the mess I had getting from my 4" dust collector pipe to my two heavy 12mm (about 4 3/4") European woodworking tools.
+My first experience with how much PVC can be stretched was with my friend who does swimming pool repairs.
+One day he was looking over the mess I had getting from my 4" dust collector pipe to my two heavy 12mm (about 4 3/4") European woodworking tools.
 He said he would help me out.
-Not long after he showed up with some 4" Schedule 40 PVC that he said he had lying around.
+He showed up with some 4" Schedule 40 PVC that he had lying around.
 He told me to unscrew the metal dust port off my big saw and follow him.

 Making Mating Flanges

-Most connect two pieces of PVC that do not have a flared flange end using connectors.
-It turns out that with very little heat gun work you can make your own tight flange and avoid that extra expense, plus the result has less resistance.
-My pool friend said he had a wood turner friend make him a stepped tapered mandrel of the normal pipe sizes he used in installing pools.
-He could quickly heat up the end of a pipe, slip in the mandrel that was tapered at each step to make that easier, and instantly have a perfectly fitting flange joint.
+Most connect two pieces of PVC that do not have a flared flange end using connectors which get very expensive for larger diameter pipe.
+It seemed to me that with very work we could make our own flanges and avoid that extra expense, plus the result would have less resistance.
+Most smaller PVC pipe such as we get for our sprinklers has one expanded end to let us join long lengths of pipe without having to buy expensive fittings.
+My pool friend said he had a wood turner friend make him an HDPE plastic stepped tapered mandrel of the normal 2" pipe size he most often uses in installing pools.
+He could quickly heat up the end of a pipe, slip in the mandrel that was step tapered, wet the joint for quick cooking and instantly had a perfectly fitting flange joint.
 The result always gave him smooth pool piping runs with minimal joints as that mandrel and his heat gun made it possible to bend the pipe to turn all the corners with just a single joint on each end of the hose.
 He said in water flow a smooth path is every bit if not more important as it is with dust collection.

 Making the Pipe Smaller

 When I asked if he could make it smaller, he said he did not know how.
 Thinking how my old chemistry professor taught me how to work with glass, I began doing some play of my own.
-I found that by leaving about 4" of cool handle and warming up roughly 12" above that, you can slowly stretch the pipe as well, making for a diameter again about one pipe size smaller.
+With glass we can heat up a portion then simply pull and the glass diameter can be shrunk down to any size including near microscopic.
+I found that by leaving about 4" of cool handle on each end then warming up roughly 12" between, you can slowly stretch PVC pipe as well, making for a diameter again about one pipe size smaller meaning about an 7% maximum reduction in diameter.
+More than that tended to tear the PVC.
 Key to my success was that end piece, help from a wire loop that went through a hole in the cold piece, and a steady weight to help with the stretching while I heated.
-Another trick was to slip a big wooden dowel or plug into the pipe that was the right size and use a wide band clamp (I used my piston ring compressor) to neck it to just the right size.
+Like glass the pulled pipe has a nice taper that then goes to a fairly constant diameter.
+Getting just the right size required a lot of cutting up that taper to find just the right spot.
+To get more consistency I found putting a big wooden dowel or long plug into the pipe let it pull down to just the right size.
+Getting just the right sized inside that did not stick was a pain that required me to turn my own on a lathe.
+I found to get a consistent fit it needed wide band clamp on the softened pipe to neck it to just the right size.
+For smaller pipe I use a piston ring compressor and for larger pipe I just coiled some metal and used a screw type band clamp quickly tightened with a power drill.

 Making Caps and Donuts